snacktavish/TreeUpdatingComparison/TreeComparison.md

 ## Finding published trees that have your taxon or taxa of interest:

-You can seach the corpus of trees based on
+You can seach the corpus of trees based on taxon name or taxon id
 ```
-    python find_trees.py "Homarus americanus" --property ot:ottTaxonName
+    $ python find_trees.py "Homarus americanus" --property ot:ottTaxonName
 ```

 ```
-    python find_trees.py 937560 --property ot:ottId
+    $ python find_trees.py 937560 --property ot:ottId
 ```

 ## Getting date estimates for nodes
-This is beta functionality, that we are in the porcess of adding to the OpenTree services.
+This is beta functionality, that we are in the process of adding to the OpenTree services.
+There is also an R-package to gather date information, Datelife, available online at datelife.opentreeoflife.org